mose/k8s-playground/kubeless/README.md

 The webhook url obviously is the one I got from slack, with random alphanum instead of blahblah.

-Now, to access the function through Ingress there is this manific doc on https://github.com/kubeless/kubeless/blob/master/docs/routing.md so a simple command did the job
+Now, to access the function through Ingress there is this magnificent doc on https://github.com/kubeless/kubeless/blob/master/docs/routing.md so a simple command did the job
 ```
 $ kubeless route create stargazers --function stargazers
 $ kubeless route list